saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-2-org details and literature review.typ

 == 2.1.
 Introduction to Organization
 #v(15pt, weak: true)
 Khalti Digital Wallet is a leading financial technology company based in Nepal.
-Established in 2017, the company specializes in providing innovative digital financial solutions to a diverse range of clients, including banks, financial institutions, and enterprises in Nepal.
+Established in 2017, the company specializes in providing innovative digital financial solutions to a diverse range of clients, including BFIs(Banks, Cooperatives, Securities) and enterprises in Nepal.
 Khalti’s mission is to revolutionize the financial services industry by leveraging cutting-edge technology to enhance financial inclusion and provide seamless digital experiences to its users.
-The company’s portfolio includes a wide array of products and services such as wallet itself, payment gateway, and resellable services, all designed to meet the evolving needs of the modern financial ecosystem.
+The company’s portfolio includes a wide array of products and services such as wallet itself, payment gateway, and resellable API services, all designed to meet the evolving needs of the Nepal's modern financial ecosystem.
 Khalti is recognized for youth centric mobile digital wallet in the country.

-The digital wallet developed by Khalti is currently used by over 10 million people.
+The digital wallet developed by Khalti is currently used by over 40 lakhs+ users.
 The systems contribute to nearly 30% of the total digital wallet users in Nepal.
 The company’s efforts in fintech innovation have been duly recognized by various national and international bodies, including the 2022 WITSA Global Innovation & Tech Excellence Awards.
 Khalti is also committed to financial literacy and has partnered with The Asia Foundation to provide digital and financial information to Nepali migrant workers through the Shuvayatra app.
 Funded by the Department for International Development (DFID), this initiative aims to equip migrant workers with the skills they need to make informed financial decisions.

-F1Soft is the market leader in the fintech industry due to its unwavering dedication to perfection, constant forward thinking and focus on the client.
-Financial inclusion for millions is being championed by F1Soft with its strong infrastructure and smart team that yearns to see this achieved through providing safe trustworthy easy to use financial solutions.
+Khalti is the leading player in the fintech industry due to its unwavering dedication to perfection, constant forward thinking and focus on the user base.
+Financial inclusion for millions is being championed by Khalti with its strong infrastructure and smart team that yearns to see this achieved through providing safe trustworthy easy to use financial solutions.
 /*

 */